 La Madeleine Church- Paris

-At the end of the Rue Royale, you can find the Place de la Madeleine with its unmistakable Greek temple form.
+At the end of the Rue Royale, you can find the Madeleine square with its unmistakable Greek temple form.
 The area dates back to the 19th century and owes its classical architecture and wide avenues to the genius of the Baron Haussmann.
 The Madeleine is still a site for societies weddings and funerals, a flower market is held around the church from Tuesday to Friday.

 back to the monuments